intel-analytics/ipex-llm/python/nano/example/pytorch/inference_pipeline/resnet/README.md

 accleration option: jit_fp32, latency: 103.0402ms, accuracy: 0.9890
 accleration option: jit_fp32_ipex, latency: 102.9166ms, accuracy: 0.9890
 accleration option: jit_fp32_ipex_clast, latency: 55.8827ms, accuracy: 0.9890
-When accelerator is onnxruntime, the model with the least latency is: inc + onnxruntime + qlinear When accuracy drop less than 5%, the model with the least latency is: openvino + pot The model with the least latency is: openvino + pot
+When accelerator is onnxruntime, the model with minimal latency is: inc + onnxruntime + qlinear When accuracy drop less than 5%, the model with minimal latency is: openvino + pot The model with minimal latency is: openvino + pot
 ```